 - Use Standard Business Card Size.
 Fit your information within the 3-1/2 inches by 2 inches standard size limit (horizontal or vertical).
 It will cost less since special size cuts and papers can get expensive.
 As well, people will be more apt to file it away instead of throwing it away.
 Use the size limitation to get creative.

 - Go Matte or Flat.
 Make sure that at least one side of the card does NOT include gloss or varnish coating to allow for people to write notes on it while networking.

 - Get Real.
 While it's tempting to print cards at home, they always look like they were printed at home.
-Many business cards available online are so cheap with good quality that it doesn't even pay to print them at home, especially when the cost of the special printer papers and ink cartridges is factored in.
+Many business cards available online are so cheap and high-quality that it doesn't even pay to print them at home, especially when the cost of the special printer papers and ink cartridges is factored in.

 I don't put my phone number on my business cards.
 Shocked that someone in sales would do that?
 I have my reasons.
 And, yes, they do deal with how I sell.

 It all amounted to a huge waste of my time.
-And since much of my work requires a significant amount of focus and concentration, I don't need calls from those who want my money, advice or attention without my consent.
-I cannot imagine ANY scenario where my writing, speaking or promotional products services would require a phone call for emergency service.
+And since much of my work requires a significant amount of focus and concentration, I don't need calls from those who want my money, advice, or attention without my consent.
+I cannot imagine ANY scenario where my writing or speaking services would require a phone call for emergency service.

 - Consider Your Sales Funnel.
-Do you want business to come to you by phone, email, Internet or by people wandering into a brick-and-mortar location?
+Do you want the business to come to you by phone, email, Internet, or by people wandering into a brick-and-mortar location?
 Let your sales funnel(s) guide what contact information elements should be included or given prominence on the card.